Water Conservation Emergency Regulations

 The Emergency Regulation prohibitions include:

-The emergency regulations will remain in effect until December 2023 unless the State Water Board acts to end, modify or readopt it.
-Locally, water waste prohibitions are in affect year round.
+The emergency regulations were to remain in effect until December 2023 unless the State Water Board acted to end, modify or readopt it.
+No action was taken so this regulation expired on December 21, 2023.
+However, local water waste prohibitions are still in effect year round.
 Please check with your local water provider for more information.